 These organizations traverse the vast international development landscape of Colorado.
 They are involved in activities in sometimes very remote and dangerous places in Asia, the African continent, and Latin America.

 For good or for bad–they are called NGO’s for a reason.
 They provide a special service to the communities in which they operate.
-However their operations is not the prerogative of governments around the world.
+However, their operations are not the prerogative of governments around the world.

-In the United States they contribute about 8% of the Gross Domestic Product(GDP), they employ about 10% of the workforce and generate approximately 750 billion in annual revenues, according to the Southern California Center for Non Profit Management.
+In the United States, they contribute about 8% of the Gross Domestic Product(GDP), employ about 10% of the workforce, and generate approximately 750 billion in annual revenues, according to the Southern California Center for Non Profit Management.

-Even while they are supported by governments, businesses and foundations, they are established and run by ordinary citizens with a different set objectives that are driven by the public good.
+Even while they are supported by governments, businesses, and foundations, they are established and run by ordinary citizens with a different set of objectives that are driven by the public good.